gevincen/Bible_Studies/Most_Holy_Faith_Part_1.md

 * Then God initiated various ways to restore the fellowship with man
   * told them to build Tabernacle to dwell among them
   * gave commandments, laws, offerings, sacrifices, rituals, etc
-  * they sincerely did all, obeyed but yet hearts were away from the Lord
+  * they sincerely did all, obeyed but yet hearts were far away from the Lord

-# Tabernacle, Offering, sacrifices, yet their hearts were far away from the Lord
+# Tabernacle, laws, offerings, sacrifices, commandments yet their hearts were far away from the Lord
 ## Jeremiah 7:21-23 KJV
 [21] Thus saith the Lord of hosts, the God of Israel; Put your burnt offerings unto your sacrifices, and eat flesh. \
 [22] For I spake not unto your fathers, nor commanded them in the day that I brought them out of the land of Egypt, concerning burnt offerings or sacrifices: \